hongyi18/hongyi18.github.io/_posts/2021-08-16-how-to-make-a-personal-website-on-github.md

 h1, h2, h3 { margin-top: $spacing-unit / 2 } # The default values is "$spacing-unit".
 h4, h5, h6 { margin-top: $spacing-unit / 4 } # The default values is "$spacing-unit /2".
 ```

+### Add plugins

+Adding plugins can make your website more powerful and easier to be indexed by Google.
+There are [several useful plugins](https://jekyllrb.com/docs/step-by-step/10-deployment/#plugins) on almost any Jekyll site: jekyll-sitemap (Create a sitemap file to help search engines index content) and jekyll-seo-tag (Adds meta tags to help with SEO).
+For the "minima" theme, these plugins are installed by default.